Danone SA

 Regional & Operational Coverage of Commitment

-The company's zero-deforestation commitment applies to all sourcing regions at risk of deforestation and applies to 100% of soy at risk of deforestation.
+The company's global commitment to zero deforestation and conversion applies to all sourcing regions, including direct operations and its supply chain, covering 100% of soy at risk of deforestation.

 1.25/1.25